Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Abstract

 \section{Abstract}

-As far as we know, there is no flat-histogram algorithm to sample the stationary distribution of non-equilibrium stochastic processes.
+To our knowledge, there is no flat-histogram algorithm to sample the stationary distribution of non-equilibrium stochastic processes.
 The present work addresses this gap by introducing a generalization of the Wang-Landau algorithm, applied to non-equilibrium stochastic processes with local transitions.
 The main idea is to sample macroscopic states using a kinetic Monte Carlo algorithm to generate trial moves, which are accepted or rejected with a probability that depends inversely on the stationary distribution.
-The stationary distribution is refined through the simulation by a modification factor, leading to convergence toward the true stationary distribution.
+The stationary distribution is refined through the simulation by a modification factor.
 A visitation histogram is also accumulated, and the modification factor is updated when the histogram satisfies a flatness condition.
-The stationary distribution is obtained in the limit where the modification factor reaches a threshold value close to unity.
+An estimate of the stationary distribution is obtained in the limit where the modification factor reaches a threshold value close to unity.
 To test the algorithm, we compare simulation results for several stochastic processes with theoretically known behavior.
 In addition, results from the kinetic flat-histogram algorithm are compared with standard exact stochastic simulations.
 We show that the kinetic flat-histogram algorithm can be applied to phase transitions in stochastic processes with bistability, which describe a wide range of phenomena such as epidemic spreading, population growth, chemical reactions, and consensus formation.
 With some adaptations, the kinetic flat-histogram algorithm can also be applied to stochastic models on lattices and complex networks.

 \keywords{}